2022 Idaho student murders: Response

-On the evening of November 13, the university canceled classes for November 14; it also scheduled a candlelight vigil on the UI administration building lawn on the evening of November 16, then postponed it for two weeks.
-From the day of the killings, investigators initially said that there was no risk to the community.
-Three days later, however, Moscow Police Chief James Fry said: "We cannot say that there is no threat to the community."
+On the evening of November 13, the university canceled classes for November 14; it also scheduled a candlelight vigil on the UI administration building lawn for the evening of November 16, then postponed it for two weeks.
+From the day of the killings, investigators initially said there was no risk to the community.
+Three days later, however, Moscow police chief James Fry said: "We cannot say that there is no threat to the community."

 Fall break was scheduled to begin after November 18, with classes resuming on November 28.
 Many students and Moscow residents, not trusting initial police assurances and fearing for their safety, began an early Thanksgiving holiday exodus from the area.
 Other residents who stayed were anxious and cautious, and some professors canceled their classes.
 Due to weather concerns, the candlelight vigil was moved indoors to the Kibbie Dome and held on the evening of November 30.

 The fathers of Goncalves and Chapin criticized the limited flow of information from police and the university to the victims' families.
 TikTokers, self-proclaimed psychics, and social media users began to speculate and spread rumors and misinformation about the case on social media.
 In response, the Moscow Police Department criticized the Internet sleuths for creating rampant online rumors and disrupting investigations, and in a December 2 news release stated: "There is speculation, without factual backing, stoking community fears and spreading false facts."
-Moscow Police Captain Roger Lanier said, "Tracking down rumors and quelling rumors about specific information and specific events that may not have happened is a huge distraction...
+Moscow police captain Roger Lanier said, "Tracking down rumors and quelling rumors about specific information and specific events that may not have happened is a huge distraction...
 We are not releasing specific details as we do not want to compromise the investigation."
-They also warned that "people harassing or threatening those potentially involved with the case could face criminal charges."
+They also warned that "people harassing or threatening those potentially involved with the case could face criminal charges".